 Parking on the day of your pre-operative appointment

 Garage parking is available for a flat $3 rate that is due upon exiting the garage (first hour is free).
-Valet services are temporarily suspended at this time.
 Free off-site parking is also available.
-For information about off-site parking click here - or contact the parking garage office at (813) 844-2277
+For information about off-site parking click here - or contact the parking garage office at (813) 844-2277.

 Please report to Admissions/Registration in the Main Lobby, First Floor, West Pavilion to be registered for your appointment.